Ameba-AIoT/ameba-iot-docs/ameba/en/at_command/src/bluetooth_at_command.rst

    - 1: Stopped due to connection established.

-   - 2: Stopped due to duration expired or number of extended adv events exceeded.
+   - 2: Stopped due to duration expired or number of extended advertising events exceeded.

    - 3: Unknown.